 Because CDIO is an open-architecture project, the worldwide CDIO collaborators enthusiastically welcome others to join us.
 The materials we generate are freely available to all who wish to use them to improve engineering education.

 The governing body of the worldwide CDIO Initiative is the CDIO Council.
-Regional Centers coordinate activities in geographic proximity and new participants become Regional Collaborators.
+Regional Co-Leaders coordinate activities in geographic proximity and new participants become Regional Members.

 The most important challenge for schools that wish to participate is to dedicate themselves to meet the CDIO Standards.

-Your institution can join CDIO in three simple steps:
+Your institution can join CDIO in a few simple steps:

-- Request formally to become a collaborator and we’ll send your designated institutional representative a list of questions.
+- Formally request to become a CDIO member by emailing the CDIO Office at firstname.lastname@example.org and we’ll send your designated institutional representative a list of questions (the "CDIO application").

-When your institution becomes an official CDIO Regional Collaborator, you’ll have access to many advantages.
-These include international and regional meetings, access to regional collaborators, and more.
+When your institution becomes an official CDIO Regional Member, you’ll have access to many advantages.
+These include international and regional meetings, access to other regional members, and more.
 Other issues related to joining the Initiative are discussed in the Frequently Asked Questions.